 My Rental House Investment

-After I flipped the first house profitable, I decided I wanted to buy a rental property.
+After I flipped the first house profitably, I decided I wanted to buy a rental property.
 I figured that investing in a rental would be much less stressful than flipping, especially if I hired a property manager to handle the details.

 A few months after I sold the flip, I bought a nice little house that needed no repairs and had a long-term tenant already in place.
 As of this writing I’ve had an incredibly positive experience with my rental house investment and hope to buy more in the future!